On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

-As the assumption of a fixed $T_\rmn{HISA}$ contributes significantly to the underestimation of the HI column density (Section~\ref{sec:HI_temp}), we next leave $T_\rmn{HISA}$ as a free parameter.
-We determine its value as well as the optical depth assuming a Gaussian optical depth profile, i.e. inserting Eq.~\ref{eq:tau_Knapp} in Eq.~\ref{eq:Toffon} and fitting the observed HI spectrum.
+Following the results of Section~\ref{sec:HI_temp}, we next leave $T_\rmn{HISA}$ as a free parameter.
+We determine its value and the optical depth by assuming a Gaussian optical depth profile, i.e. inserting Eq.~\ref{eq:tau_Knapp} in Eq.~\ref{eq:Toffon} and fitting the observed HI spectrum.
 In Fig.~\ref{fig:HI_Knapp} we show the various quantities obtained by the approach for MC1-HD at 2~Myr and an assumed distance of 150~pc.
 For other directions, times, clouds, and the 3~kpc-distance case, we find qualitatively and quantitatively similar results.
+Overall, we find a quite poor match between the observed and actual $N_\rmn{HI}$ (second panel from the left in Fig.~\ref{fig:HI_Knapp} and top panel of Fig.~\ref{fig:Nobs_TKnapp_Tdip}): Although the mean values of the distribution (orange lines in the top panel of Fig.~\ref{fig:Nobs_TKnapp_Tdip}) show a reasonable match for $N_\rmn{HI, obs}$ and $N_\rmn{HI, real}$ below $\sim10^{21.5}$~cm$^{-2}$, there is a significant scatter of more than 1~dex.